SUMUKHA-PK/Course-assignment-Number-theory/README.md

         * If a is a prime, then only 1 prime exists of the form <b>a mod b i.e a</b>.

-        * If a is not a prime, then no prime exists of the form a mod b.
+        * If a is 0 and b is a prime, then only 1 prime exists of the form <b>a mod b i.e b</b>

+        * Else no prime exists such that the prime ≡ a(modb)

 ### <b>Finding all primes when gcd(a,b) = 1</b>
 * Input max